alphagov/learn-to-code/README.md

 Introduce using the terminal and ruby

+irb for testing ruby expressions

+### Writing Ruby scripts

-irb for testing ruby expressions, ruby blah.rb will run scripts
+ruby blah.rb will run scripts

-Maybe the maths game from http://tutorials.codebar.io/ruby/lesson2/tutorial.html ?
+More advanced Ruby functionality

 ### Introduction to HTTP and running code on the web